SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

             out = ort_session.run(output_names, batch)
             ```

-    2. Let's experiment with performance of ONNX vs. PyTorch.
+    2. Let's experiment with the performance of ONNX vs. PyTorch.
 Implement a benchmark that measures the time it takes to
         run a model using PyTorch and ONNX.
 Bonus points if you test for multiple input sizes.
 To get you started we
         have implemented a timing decorator that you can use to measure the time it takes to run a function.